What is Fringe?

 For 60 years, Bill Speidel’s Underground Tour has been leading people on hilarious and informative jaunts through secret tunnels hidden beneath modern Seattle.
 Join one and learn all about the seamstresses, toilets, and disastrously flammable conditions of Seattle’s early history.

-Tours are available every hour on the hour, 10 a.m.–6 p.m., seven days a week, and can be booked in advance online.
-If you would like to tour the Underground with the Worldcon crowd, please RSVP (on this page) and book your own tickets for August 11, 12, or 18 at 5 p.m.
-Tours may fill up as we get close to August.
+Tours are available every hour on the hour, , seven days a week, and can be booked in advance online.
+If you would like to tour the Underground with the Worldcon crowd, please RSVP (on this page) and book your own tickets for , , or at Tours may fill up as we get close to August.
 Group tickets are not available.

 Seattle’s underground regions feature dim lighting and somewhat uneven footing, and are accessible only via staircase.
 The tour is suitable for all ages, though children should be able to stay with the group.